Torak (Žitište): The World War II

 On the morning of 14 May 1945, outside of Toracul Mare, six villagers (four women–one of whom was pregnant–and two men) were massacred by a group of Yugoslav Partisans.
 Returning from Romania after they had visited relatives who took refuge there, the victims entered the village at dawn.
 Since the village itself was under blockade (a constant occurrence during the first half of 1945), the group was apprehended by Partisans and taken to the town hall where they were interrogated.
 Thereafter, with their hands tied behind their backs with wire, they were escorted outside the village under Partisan armed escort.
 If the stated destination was the area's military headquarters in nearby Itebej, for further interrogation, as it was publicly stated later, they never reached it.
 Walking on the dam along the Bega canal toward Itebej, they were shot when they reached the area known as Crani (Kranj).
 Afterwards, in an effort to justify this dastardly act, the authorities made it known that the six were "shot while attempting to escape"!

 The day of 15 May 1945 was a day of mourning in Toracul Mare and neighboring Toracul Mic.
 Young and old from the two villages took part at the funeral of the six innocent victims murdered by the Partisans.
-The funeral service was officiated by the four priests of the two villages–Ioan Farca, Ioan Frişcan, Ion Baloş, and Todor Baloş.
+The funeral service was officiated by the four priests of the two villages–Ioan Farca, Ioan Frișcan, Ion Baloș, and Todor Baloș.